Nissan Sentra: Philippines

 The B13 was released in JX, LEC, EX Saloon, Super Saloon and SE Saloon variants.
 The Super Saloon had all power features.
 The SE-Saloon came as a Limited edition equipped with four-wheel disc brakes and ABS.
 Both SE and Super Saloon come standard with the GA16DE.

-The B13 SuperSaloon and SE Saloon came with the GA16DE fuel-injected engine (top-of-the-line engine for the Philippine market) which is comparable to the U.S Spec B13 SE Limited with loaded options.
+The B13 Super Saloon and SE Saloon came with the GA16DE fuel-injected engine (top-of-the-line engine for the Philippine market) which is comparable to the U.S Spec B13 SE Limited with loaded options.
 These models are not equipped with emissions equipment – catalytic converters and sensors as well as EGR.
 B13s were sold new from 1990 to 2000.
-The LEC version comes with the standard GA13 carburated engine as well as the LEC Ps (Power Steering model).
-The JX comes with the GA14 carburated engine.
+The LEC version comes with the standard GA13 carburetted engine as well as the LEC Ps (Power Steering model).
+The JX comes with the GA14 carburetted engine.

 Nissan Tsuru GS/V16/Sentra (1992–2017)

 The Mexican-built Sentra B13 was sold in Mexico for 25 years as well as parts of Asia, Africa, the Middle East, Central America and South America.
 It is known as the Nissan Tsuru in Mexico, Nissan V16 in Chile, Sentra B13 in Central and South American countries, and Sentra Clásico in Peru and the Dominican Republic.
 Tsuru vehicles destined for the Mexican market were modified by Nissan Mexicana specifically for the Mexican market and for the most part are identical to the 1991 model except for a new Renault-sourced clutch/transmission, updated Mexican-made electronic systems and minor cosmetic and ergonomic upgrades.

 The Tsuru was the most popular car in Mexico from 1997 until 2011 when it was surpassed by the Mexican-made Volkswagen Jetta.
 The Middle East/African export market version is the same basic car only with minor cosmetic changes and mechanical downgrades to make it cheaper, such as non-power steering, downgraded interior trim, a downgraded braking system, and a mechanical clutch instead of a hydraulic one.

 Vehicles sold in the Middle East region are not equipped with catalytic converters to make the car cheaper to build.
 Because of the lack of the catalytic converter, the vehicles are illegal in Mexico and South America.
 More recent models have received a Renault-built hydraulic clutch and an optional catalytic converter.
 Its affordable price, relatively good fuel economy, easy servicing and ease of finding spare parts for it made it popular among local taxi drivers and low income families in Mexico, South America, Central America, and the Caribbean.
 The Tsuru is commonly used in the taxicab livery in Mexico as a replacement for the VW Beetle.
 Due to stricter automobile safety regulations which came into effect in Mexico from 2019, production of the Tsuru was discontinued in May 2017 since the Tsuru lacked both anti-lock brakes and airbags.
 A special commemorative edition limited to 1000 cars went on sale in March 2017, by which time 1,849,289 third generation Tsurus had been built in Mexico.